dessalines/torfiles/README.md

 for a production environment:

 - edit `ui/config/environment.prod.ts` to point to your hostname
-- Create a (.jks) file with your ssl certs
+- Create a (.jks) file with your ssl certs, put it in your home directory, @ `keystore.jks`
 - `./install_prod.sh`

-You can redirect ports in linux to route from port 80 to this port:
+You can redirect ports in linux to route from port 443, or 80 to this port:

-`sudo iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 4567`
+`sudo iptables -t nat -I PREROUTING -p tcp --dport 443 -j REDIRECT --to-ports 4567`

 ==========